draptik/draptik.github.com/source/_posts/2019-06-25-review-hands-on-ddd-dotnetcore.markdown

 categories: [csharp, linux, dotnetcore, ddd, domain-driven-design, cqrs, event-store, es, event-sourcing, postgres, ravendb, review, book]
 ---

+> I have updated this post because the author took the time to respond to my review.

 ## TL;DR

 The book [Hands-On Domain-Driven-Design with .NET Core](https://www.packtpub.com/application-development/hands-domain-driven-design-net-core) by Alexey Zimarev illustrates the pros & cons of different CQRS/ES persistency options in the .NET space.
 I can highly recommend this book to anybody looking for a deep dive into concrete CQRS/ES examples using up-to-date solutions.